 This is a really unique glamping experience: you pick your own campsite along Victoria's Mornington Peninsula and the Happy Glamper team will set everything up for you right there.
 Arriving before you, they'll install one of their large canvas tents — which comes with a bed, lounge chairs, board games, magazines and a spread of other things.
 And when you're done, they'll pack it all down and clean up — lush.

 The mobile glamping company even helps with big gatherings — if you make a big, multi-tent booking, the team's willing to go far beyond their usual patch in the Mornington Peninsula.
 Either head to a beachside campground or a block of private land, and your bespoke experience will appear.
 The fine print?
 You'll need to book your campsite separately — either find your own or opt for one of the recommended sites.

 PAPERBARK CAMP, NEW SOUTH WALES

 The definition of 'tent' is stretched a little bit at Paperbark Camp.
 These canopies rest up on large wooden stilts and are surrounded by private decks.
 Technically, the rooms do have canvas walls, so tents they are.
-Each comes with an openair ensuite bathroom complete with freestanding bath and separate shower.
+Each of the NSW glamping sites comes with an openair ensuite bathroom complete with freestanding bath and separate shower.
 It's mightily luxurious.